2026 Roots of Justice Convening

 WORKSHOP | Bridging Differences: Dialogue Skills for Everyday Life

-A focus on building understanding and trust in communication with others is the bedrock of how we collectively challenge issues of inequity.
+We can collectively challenge issues of inequity by building understanding and trust through communication with others.
 Join this workshop to explore how Restorative Questions - a form of dialogue that focuses on curiosity and relationship-building - supports us in our daily lives.
 Participants will create prompts to use in the workplace and in conversations with friends who have different worldviews or colleagues with different identities.

 WORKSHOP | Challenging Adultism: Building Equitable Youth-Adult Partnerships